 Disclaimer: This site uses affiliate links.
 Learn More.

-Our hitters loved the feel and sizing options of the 2022 Louisville Slugger LXT.
-As parents, we liked the durability and history of success—especially when compared to the Easton Ghost Advanced—which also hits the ball hard but has a lousy history of durability.
+Our hitters loved the feel and sizing options of the 2023 Louisville Slugger LXT.
+We liked the durability and history of success—especially when compared to the Easton Ghost Advanced—which also hits the ball hard but has a lousy history of durability.
+The players like the feel and look of the bat too.
+If you need a drop 8 or 9 then you’ll need to stick with the 2022 version.
+This Limited version is only in the drop 10 and 11.

 The overall rating uses seven different weighted metrics to determine our overall score.
 Half of total rating comes from the player and our exit speed tests (Player Rating: 25%, Performance: 25%).The other categories are Relevance (20%), Demand (10%), Durability (10%), Resell Score (5%), and Tech Specs (5%).